max-hill/563-final-project/report.md

 ### Step 3.
 Generate Plots

-After running at least one simulation, we can make plots using the R script [make-plots.R](scripts/make-plots.R), which will iterate over all .csv files in `data/` and make a plot for each one.
-To run it, navigate to the `scripts/` directory and run the command
+After running at simulations under all parameter regimes specified in parts 1-4 of the results section, we can automatically generate all plots contained in this report by executing the R script [make-plots.R](scripts/make-plots.R).
+To run this file from the command line, navigate to the `scripts/` directory and run the command

 ```
 Rscript make-plots.R
 ```

-This will output a plot, located in the `analysis/` directory.
+This will output all the plots to the `analysis/` directory.

-[Note: as of 2021-04-09, running step 3 won't create a particularly intersting plot for the default parameter values, but right now provides just the basic scaffolding for automated plot creation using ggplot2, which I am still learning how to use.]
+Alternatively, you can copy and paste snippets of the code from [make-plots.R](scripts/make-plots.R) into an R REPL to generate plots one at a time.

 ## Results